htihospitality/re-dash/samples/drift/README.md

-# rxdb
+# flow_drift

-> This sample tries to demonstrate the Flow sample using RxDB (experimental) as the back-end for app state as opposed to a Clojure map.
+> This sample tries to demonstrate the Flow sample using Drift as the back-end for app state as opposed to a Clojure map.

 Shows an example of using Flows to calculate a derived result of some calculation, in addition to Flow life-cycle controls.